 Our new wall has been the most refreshing way of looking at the immigration debate, where a huge number of our immigrants were illegally crossing from a country that was unwilling to do a single thing to deal with this terrible state of affairs.
 Mexico refused to apologise for treating their own citizens in such a terrible way, and not even trying to bring them home after they fled to our lands, and causing so many pressures on our own services.
 President Trump’s wall solution was finally accomplished this year after a specially-convened panel of experts were able to prove that Mexico was legally obliged to pay the full cost of its construction, despite their baffling refusal to accept the law.
 President Trump’s determination, however, won out, and after arbitration in the United Nations where Russia was our staunchest ally and closest friend, the Mexicans finally acceded to the notion that they needed to deal with their own people – rather than expecting us to do it for them.
 The final brick was laid just two weeks before this book went to the printers, and we finally have the protection we need against this dangerous, rogue nation.

-We now have a safer, fairer society than we did four years ago; all those who shouldn’t be here have gone home, allowing Americans to choose from more jobs, better housing, and have more in their wage packets every month – we no longer have to spend millions of dollars on policing and hunting down those illegal immigrants who know they are doing us harm but still choose to break the law.
+We now have a safer, fairer society than we did four years ago; all those who shouldn’t be here have gone home, allowing Americans to choose from more jobs, better housing, and have more in their wage packets every month – we no longer have to spend millions of dollars on policing and hunting down those illegal immigrants who knew they are doing us harm but still chose to break the law.
 President Trump has empowered law enforcement to take strong dynamic action, and we are the first nation on Earth to end the scourge of illegal immigration.

 It would be remiss of this book to not also mention the other brilliant strategy; the banning of Muslims, as a temporary measure, from entering the country whilst ISIS is still a clear and present danger.
 Even today, this infamous terrorist cell is still out there, working to undermine our very way of life, and it has forced President Trump to keep the emergency legislation against Muslim entry in place.
-This decision clearly weighs heavy on him, as judged by the seriousness with which he treats it when talking about it to Congress and the public, but the security of the nation outweighs the complaints of a few people unable to recognise how important safety and security is to the American way of life.
+This decision clearly weighs heavy on him, as judged by the seriousness with which he treats it when talking about it to Congress and the public, but the security of the nation outweighs the complaints of a few people unable to recognise how important safety is to the American way of life.
 We deserve to be protected from terrorism, and the sickening effects of 9/11 show just what a far-sighted policy President Trump has enacted: there have been no attacks on American soil since he has taken office.
 Anyone who says differently is just promoting fake news.